A good night’s sleep is important for our health and wellbeing, but for some people, common sleep problems prevent this.

 Recent research has shown that people who regularly sleep less than six hours per night are more likely to be overweight or obese.
 This is due to disruptions to metabolic and hormonal processes that occur during sleep.
 This can affect insulin levels and hormones that control appetite and signal when we have eaten enough.

 Short sleep and tiredness may also lead to increased consumption of sweet foods and drinks to boost energy levels as well as decrease the desire or ability to be active.
-For more information visit the sleep and disease risk page.

 Children who do not get sufficient sleep are also more likely to be overweight and at risk of obesity.

 Obesity can also be a cause of poor sleep.
 It is a known cause of sleep apnoea and overweight and obese people are more likely to experience nocturia, the need to urinate during the night, that disrupts sleep, perhaps several times per night.